RPM Maintenance

 Sharing a plan

 Once you’re satisfied with your picks, send the plan as a plain-text email to the team and ask for feedback.
 That way, people can reply directly to the individual commits inline.
-Feel free to strip the old commits from the email to keep it short.

 Applying a plan